froooast/AWT_media/README.md

 ![Architecture](/demo/architecture.png)

 In this repo you find the following components:
-1. The Manifest Storage Smart Contract is available under /contracts/MediaFactory.sol
+1. The Manifest Storage Smart Contract is available [here](contracts/MediaFactory.sol).
 2. It is filled with data when it is published to the blockchain (migrated).
 The respective code is in /migrations/2_deploy_contracts.js
 3. The Frontend is a React application and uses Shaka Player.
 It connects to the Blockchain through Web3, which is provided by MetaMask.
 The frontend uses drizzle, a framework which provides a higher level API and state management when communicating with smart contracts.
 4. The ManifestParser component can be found under /src/util/parser.js